-To free our voices in harmony with others as we co-create a world of mutual transformation and collective liberation!
+To free our voices in harmony with others as we co-create a world of collective liberation!

 I am a performer, teacher, and sound healer who specializes in world fusion music.
 I was featured in San Francisco Magazine’s Best of the Bay for yoga music.
 My studies include:

 - Indian classical music (tabla percussion and esraj strings) 2002-4 at Viswa Bharati University, West Bengal